cvxpy/cvxpy/doc/source/install/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 1. If you have Python installed already, it's probably a good idea to remove it first.
+If you uninstall Anaconda, you may need to take `extra steps to remove all traces of the Anaconda install <http://stackoverflow.com/questions/15828294/problems-in-fully-uninstalling-python-2-7-from-windows-7>`_.

 2. Download the `latest version of Python(x,y) <https://python-xy.github.io/downloads.html>`_.